soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

 My research also focuses on evaluating large language models (LLMs) on tasks related to linguistic dependencies.
-I am also interested in how LMs handle low-resource and typologically diverse languages.
+My work is concerned with using detailed empirical evidence to refine theories of syntax, while also using formal linguistic insights to evaluate the capabilities and limitations of LLMs.

 <!-- My research so far suggests that LLMs do not fully recognize these linguistic dependencies. -->